kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Did you forgot a ']' to match the `[` token? - start: 336, end: 339
 ✖ ',' expected - start: 336, end: 339
 ✖ ',' expected - start: 336, end: 339
+✖ The parser expected to find a '}' to match the '{' token here - start: 336, end: 339
 ✖ The left hand side of the arrow is not destructible  - start: 336, end: 339 ✖ Expected a `;` - start: 341, end: 342
 ✖ Declaration or statement expected - start: 341, end: 342